Code-Gale/E-store/README.md

 E-commerce website
 This is an online gadget shop built with HTML, CSS and Vanilla JS.
-It is fully responsive and stripe integrated.